pcolby/check-run-scripts/readme.md

     # Minimum severity of errors to report.
 Must be one of the levels supported by `shellcheck`; currently: `error`,
     # `warning`, `info` and `style`.
-    # Optiona.
+    # Optional.
 Defaults to allowing `shellcheck` to use it's own default, which is currently `style`.
     severity: info

     # Set to `true` to enable debug output.